 Abramson Cancer Center of the University of Pennsylvania

 The purpose of this article is to briefly discuss the different types of radiation therapy that are in common use today.
 Radiation therapy can be classified according to the various types of radiation particles or waves that are used to deliver the treatment, such as photons, electrons, or protons.
 Of these, photons and electrons are widely available and thus most often used.
-Protons are currently available at several institutions in the US and other countries, with new proton therapy facilities under development or in the planning stages.
+Protons are available at a number of institutions in the US and other countries, with new proton therapy facilities under development or in the planning stages.
 Generally, the three major subtypes of radiation therapy have similar biological effects on tumor tissue, meaning that they all have relatively similar potential to eradicate tumors; however, each type does have certain advantages and disadvantages, and we will briefly discuss the situations and rationale behind why your radiation oncologist may recommend one treatment modality over another.
 Your radiation oncologist is an expert at deciding which of these modalities is the best choice of radiation therapy in your particular circumstance.

 Photons can be used in several different types of radiation therapy.
 This includes orthovoltage radiation therapy, conventional radiation therapy, 3D conformal radiation therapy, Intensity Modulated Radiation Therapy (IMRT), brachytherapy, volumetric modulated arc therapy (also known as RapidArc), and stereotactic radiation therapy, also known as radiosurgery, GammaKnife, CyberKnife, or SBRT.
 Photon beams are the same type of beam that are used in diagnostic X-ray machines, such as those used to take chest X-rays; however, in radiotherapy, much higher energy photon beams are used.
 Conventional radiation therapy, 3D conformal radiation therapy, and IMRT are generally all delivered by machines called linear accelerators, or "linacs" for short.